darrylcohen/chase_the_cat/readme.md

 The Task

-This was a mini project at General Assembly to make a picture across the screen.
+This was a mini project at General Assembly to make a picture move across the screen.
 I got a little bit carried away and came up with something cool

 [Chase The Cat](https://darrylcohen.github.io/chase_the_cat/)